|

 Cornelius K. Stribling became superintendent of the U.S. Naval Academy at Annapolis on July 1, 1850, shortly after its new name had been adopted.
 Stribling undertook to reorganize the school and improve the physical plant.
 One of his improvements was to request funding for a plant to produce gas and hot water to heat and light the academy's buildings, which was approved by Congress in 1852.
 At the time hot water heating was virtually unknown in this country, but Stribling may have been familiar with or at least aware of the hot water system built by Thomas Winans for his Alexandroffsky estate in Baltimore, which used natural circulation to heat its twenty buildings.
 The academy's campus covered a fairly large area with more growth anticipated, and establishing the elevations required to a large natural circulation system would have been very challenging, if not impossible.
 A conversion to steam was made and the plant was supplying light and heat by late 1853.

-The academy apparently hired mechanics and laborers to install the system in 1853 rather than engaging a contractor.
-The U.S. Navy had substantial steam experience by this time.
+The academy chose not to engage a contractor to install the system but instead hired mechanics and laborers to install the system in 1853.
+The U.S. Navy had substantial boiler and steam engine experience by this time.

 The academy installed a high-temperature hot water system that began operation in June 1969.